qutip/qutip-qoc/doc/guide/guide-control.rst

 Introduction
 ============

 In quantum control we look to prepare some specific state, effect some state-to-state transfer, or effect some transformation (or gate) on a quantum system.
-For a given quantum system there will always be factors that effect the dynamics that are outside of our control.
+For a given quantum system there will always be factors that affect the dynamics that are outside of our control.
 As examples, the interactions between elements of the system or a magnetic field required to trap the system.
 However, there may be methods of affecting the dynamics in a controlled way, such as the time varying amplitude of the electric component of an interacting laser field.
-And so this leads to some questions; given a specific quantum system with known time-independent dynamics generator (referred to as the *drift* dynamics generators) and set of externally controllable fields for which the interaction can be described by *control* dynamics generators:
+And so this leads to some questions; given a specific quantum system with a known time-independent dynamics generator (referred to as the *drift* dynamics generator) and a set of externally controllable fields for which the interaction can be described by *control* dynamics generators:

 1. What states or transformations can we achieve (if any)?